Categories

-This year, I set out to write two gift guides.
+Updated November 2024 Last year, I set out to write two gift guides.
 One was a ‘clickable’ Derbyshire Christmas Gift Guide for those who love to online shop, and then this one, which is more about the experience of shopping, supporting Derbyshire high streets and brick and mortar shops and having a lovely festive day out.
 Why not set off somewhere new and have a few hours mooching around?
 We all know how much our local high streets need support.
-Because this guide is more about the experience – I’ve also tried to include suggestions for the best places for a pre-shop coffee or breakfast, where might be a good place for a mid-shop wine, where’s good for lunch etc – to help plan a day of fabulously festive Christmas shopping in Derbyshire.
+Because this guide is more about the experience – I’ve also tried to include suggestions for the best places for a pre-shop coffee or breakfast, where might be a good place for a mid-shop wine, where’s good for lunch etc – to help plan a day of fabulously festive Christmas shopping in Derbyshire – although if you’re specifically interested in festive eating and drinking, make sure you read my festive food guide.

 Festive Day Out in Derby

 If it’s atmosphere you’re after, head to The Cathedral Quarter for beautiful, historic architecture.
 Irongate and Sadler Gate and The Strand are particularly worth a mooch, and are particularly lovely at Christmas time.
 They are studded with lots of gorgeous independent shops, bars and restaurants.
-Opening soon is an ice rink – see my full guide to Christmas events in Derbyshire.
+Read my 2023 blog post on Festive Derby.

-In Derby city centre, there’s an abundance of great places to eat and drink, most recently I’ve been to The Dining Room, an exceptionally good bistro on Friar Gate, and Fill In Kitchen (a street food pop up) and QUAD café bar, both of which are great for a quick pit stop, well-priced and very family friendly.
+In Derby city centre, there’s an abundance of great places to eat and drink, most recently I’ve been to The Dining Room, an exceptionally good bistro on Friar Gate and QUAD café bar which is well-priced, very family friendly and usually there’s some sort of free exhibition to explore.
+New for 2023 is a cosy Nordic Bar – read my review – it’s the perfect place for festive drinks with friends.

 Make a day of it: There’s no real ‘shopping’ to be done here but if you’re planning on a proper day or weekend of discovering Derby, don’t miss Darley Abbey.
 About a mile and a half from the city centre, this is a fabulous place to eat and drink, or just explore (The Darley Abbey Mills complex is a UNESCO World Heritage site).
-For high end dining, Darleys has wonderful views of the River Derwent, or head to cosy bistro, The Cottonworks and then continue the evening at Darley Abbey Wines.
-(Parking is very limited, park at the Rugby Club and walk).
+For high end dining, Darleys has wonderful views of the River Derwent, Lorentes offers excellent tapas and Darley Abbey Wines is fabulous for drinks.

 Christmas Shopping in Chesterfield